 Working overnight shifts or extra-long hours can take its toll on anyone’s health.

 After all, there’s a huge body of research connecting long shifts with sleep deprivation and its many physical and mental health effects.
-But for doctors and others in the field of medicine, the need to stay awake and alert in order to provide the best level of patient care adds further complications to working extended shifts.
+But for doctors and others in the field of medicine, the need to stay awake and alert in order to provide the best level of patient care.

-“Residents in America are expected to spend up to 80 hours a week in the hospital and endure single shifts that routinely last up to 28 hours — with such workdays required about four times a month, on average,” wrote Ryan Park for The Atlantic in 2017.
+“Residents in America are expected to spend up to 80 hours a week in the hospital and endure single shifts that routinely last up to 28 hours — with such workdays required about four times a month, on average,” wrote Ryan Park for The Atlantic.

 This challenging schedule continues to be a controversial topic, with many health experts concerned about the fact that intense work schedules are associated with increased health risks for both patients and caregivers.